markcampanelli/pvfit/README.md

 **IMPORTANT:** This code is pre-release, and so the code organiztion and Application Programming Interface (API) should be expected to change without warning.

+**NOTICE:** We are in the process of open-sourcing the single-diode equation (SDE) and single-diode model (SDM) fitting algorithms (!), and thus moving the related code here.
+The SDE move is reasonably complete, but the SDM move is still under way, and all the SDM is temporarily unavailable on the `master` branch.

 ![CI](https://github.com/markcampanelli/pvfit/actions/workflows/ci.yml/badge.svg)
 [![Documentation Status](https://readthedocs.org/projects/pvfit/badge/?version=latest)](https://pvfit.readthedocs.io/en/latest/?badge=latest)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)